 The green hutch is Sherwin Williams Verdant, the pink craft table is Sherwin Williams Impatient Pink, the coral doors are Glidden Temptation Rose and the teal window valance is Sherwin Williams Tantalizing Teal.
-I love to add bright pops of color and fun any way I can!
-The furniture use to be our family dining table and hutch.
+I love to add bright pops of color and fun anyway I can!
+The furniture used to be our family dining table and hutch.
 I’ve had it for 20 years.
 When I got new furniture, I painted it a couple of years ago for my last craft room.

 I put glitter into shakers for convenient use.
 I love how pretty they look, too!